CheckPointSW/Karta/README.md

 2. Matching the symbols of supported open sources to help reverse engineer a malware
 3. Matching the symbols of supported open sources to help reverse engineer a binary / firmware when searching for 0-Days in proprietary code

-Karta is currently in Beta version, and is still actively developed and tested.
+**Note:** Karta is currently in Beta version, and is still actively developed and tested.

 Identifier
 ----------